GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 Please visualize the Explorer Docs in GraphiQL, and the Interactive Schema, to understand how the GraphQL schema has been upgraded.

-### Renamed module "Expose Admin Data in the Schema"
+### Renamed module "Expose Sensitive Data in the Schema"

-Renamed module "Schema for the Admin" to "Expose Admin Data in the Schema".
+Renamed module "Schema for the Admin" to "Expose Sensitive Data in the Schema".
 If this module had been disabled, it must be disabled again.

 In addition, its block for the Schema Configuration also got renamed, so you must click on "Reset the template" on all Schema Configurations to show the block again: